Brookiseur/Brookiseur/README.md

 I am in professional retraining to become developer !
 I needed to find passion in my work.
 The technical and creative side of this profession made me want to discover it,and now I want to dive into it

+I am currently looking for an unpaid internship from February 6th to April 4th

 # Contact
 <div>